 Ken Thamert was born in Owatonna, Minnesota.
-After graduating from high school in 1952 he worked at a bank for about a year before enlisting in the U.S. Army in November of 1953.
-Ken Thamert was sent to Fort Riley, Kansas where he received 16 weeks of Basic Training and was also trained as an Infantryman.
-In April of 1954, Ken Thamert received orders to go to Korea where he served near the Demilitarized Zone (DMZ).
-His duty was to order rations for a regiment of soldiers as well as conducting patrols in and near the DMZ.
+He graduated high school in 1952 and enlisted in the United States Army the following year.
+He was sent to Fort Riley, Kansas, where he received sixteen weeks of basic training, training as an Infantryman.
+In April of 1954, he received orders for Korea where he served near the Demilitarized Zone (DMZ).
+His duty was to order rations for a regiment of soldiers as well as conducting patrols in and near the DMZ during the post-war era.

 Military Duty and Patrols on the DMZ